Data Loss Prevention for Linux

 Mike Woster, COO at The Linux Foundation.

 Portable storage devices such as USB flash drives, smartphones, tablets, and cloud services like Skype, Dropbox, Google Drive may cause severe issues when it comes to controlling data use within and outside the company.
-As a full Data Loss Prevention (DLP) product available for Linux, Windows, and Mac OS X, Endpoint Protector 4 prevents users from taking unauthorized data outside the company or bringing potential harmful files on storage devices.
+As a full Data Loss Prevention (DLP) product available for Linux, Windows, and macOS, Endpoint Protector prevents users from taking unauthorized data outside the company or bringing potential harmful files on storage devices.

 What the Media is saying about our recent DLP for Linux release